top of page

 The Difference that Makes the Difference

 Each of us brings different strengths to the team and we use those strengths to good effect.
 For example, when we provide practice management support we do not just put one person in the Practice for the role.
 We interchange depending on where the focus needs to be.
 If it's finance, pensions, or income then Carolyn would help.
 The following week we may need to focus on strategy, structure and efficiency and so Colin would take the role.
 When we need to look at reception, workflow and rotas then Vicki would take over.
-When we look at coding, consultation structure and clinical delivery then Catherine or Dhani would step in
+When we look at coding, consultation structure and clinical delivery then Catherine or Dhani would step in.

 In addition to our Core Team, we have a number of Associates who work with us.
 We have GPs, Nurses, Clinical Pharmacists and Practice Management / Administrative support.
 The company also works with 2 trusted locum agencies.
 The largest project we have delivered comprised of 7 GPs, 6 Clinical Pharmacists, 3 Nurses, 1 Operations Manager, 1 Practice Manager and 2 Administrators.
 We take pride that we can find resources.